ntustison/PaperANTsX/Text/methods.md

 __T1-weighted brain extraction.__  A whole-image 3-D U-net model [@Falk:2019aa]
-was used in conjunction with multiple training sessions employing a Dice loss function followed by categorical cross entropy.
-As mentioned previously, a center-of-mass-based transformation to a standard template was used to standardize such parameters as orientation and voxel size.
+was used in conjunction with multiple training sessions employing a Dice loss function followed by categorical cross entropy.  \textcolor{blue}{Training data was derived from the same multi-site data described previously processed through our registration-based approach} [@Avants:2010ab].
+A center-of-mass-based transformation to a standard template was used to standardize such parameters as orientation and voxel size.
 However, to account for possible different header orientations of input data, a template-based data augmentation scheme was used [@Tustison:2019ac] whereby forward and inverse transforms are used to randomly warp batch images between members of the training population (followed by reorientation to the standard template).
-A digital random coin flipping for possible histogram matching [@Nyul:1999aa] between source and target images further increased possible data augmentation.
-Although not detailed here, training for brain extraction in other modalities was performed similarly.
+A digital random coin flipping for possible histogram matching [@Nyul:1999aa] between source and target images further increased data augmentation. \textcolor{blue}{The output of the network is a probabilistic mask of the brain.} Although not detailed here, training for brain extraction in other modalities was performed similarly.

 __Deep Atropos.__ Dealing with 3-D data presents unique barriers for training that are often unique to medical imaging.
 Various strategies are employed such